hindu-comm/weblogs/manasataramgini/2008/04/2008-04-18_on-mammata-nyaya-and-related-matters.md

 used to be prevalent in among brAhmaNa-s whose traditional education required the study of mammaTa’s work:
 kAvyaprakAshasya kR^itA gR^ihe gR^ihe TIkA tathApyeSha tathaiva durgamaH
-|
+\|
-TIka-s on the kAvyaprakAsha have been composed in every house yet it remains difficult to understand as ever\!
+TIka-s on the kAvyaprakAsha have been composed in every house yet it remains difficult to understand as ever!

 Consonant with this statement apparently 49 commentaries are known to exist in different states of survival for the KP.
 The difficulties